ss407102/Session_89/session_8MOM.md

     * Model with (3 x 3) perform better than (1 x 1)  so it is important to capture spatial context.
     * Replacing two (3 x 3) by single (5 x 5)  increases error by 7%.
+    * "Jittering" refers to the idea of adding small amounts of noise to your data to generate new, artificially corrupted examples.
+Theoretically, it is known to have a regularizing effect on the solution.
     * Scale Jittering is helpful for capturing multi-scale image statistics.
     * Q = S for fixed S, and Q = 0.5 x (S min + S max ) for jittered S ∈ [S min , S max ].